Kernix13/parcel-sass-setup/notes_sass.md

 - Functions and mixins allow you to make blocks of CSS which you can run wherever you want
 - Functions are similar to mixins but they actually return something
 - Also with functions you don't need `@include`
+- also use `@function` for conditionals

+## Conditionals

+- Logic via if/else statements - since these are in functions, add them to your utilities file
+- Example is to use them in a mixin with parameters
+- `@if`, `@else`, and `@else if` and `@return`
+- example: look at the background color and return a text color based on that -
+- his functions and mixins are not working

 ## Operators